microfundiv-lab/microfundiv-lab.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

 If you are interested in joining our team feel free to [get in touch](https://microfundiv-lab.github.io/contact/) with a CV and cover letter/statement explaining your interest in our research, so we can discuss future opportunities.

-For prospective PhD candidates, additional info on the application process for the PhD in Biological Sciences at the University of Cambridge can be found [here](https://www.postgraduate.study.cam.ac.uk/courses/directory/cvvtpdveb/apply).
+Note: For prospective PhD candidates, we currently have a fully-funded PhD studentship available for application as part of the BBSRC DTP Programme (Targeted studentship).
+Deadline closes December 2nd, 2025.
+You can find more details [here](https://bbsrcdtp.lifesci.cam.ac.uk/how-apply).

 {% include section.html %}